ayanonagon/Polyglot/README.md

 pod 'Polyglot', '~> 0.3'
 ```

-Otherwise, just include the contents of the `Polyglot` folder manually to your project.
+Otherwise, just include the contents of the `Polyglot` directory manually to your project.

 ## Basic Usage